lachlanhardy/one-more-thing-hack/README.md

 ![image](https://raw.github.com/lachlanhardy/one-more-thing-hack/master/mobile-quickstart-steps-ios.png)

 * Open the sample app in Xcode and run the app.
 In the simulator, you'll be able to add items to the Todo list.
 Add a few items like 'Take Notes on Lex's Friedman's OMT session,' 'Make dinner plans for WWDC' and 'Pick up some Tim Tams.'
-When you hit the (+) button, you're sending a POST your app's Mobile Services backend hosted in Windows Azure.
+When you hit the (+) button, you're sending a POST to your app's Mobile Services backend hosted in Windows Azure.

 ![image](https://raw.github.com/lachlanhardy/one-more-thing-hack/master/mobile-entered-items.png)